-If you’re reading this article, you’ve probably been searching online for prices of full sleeve tattoos.
-If you’ve read a couple of articles already, you’re probably getting frustrated by not being able to get a straight answer!…..but don’t despair as the Ape has been hanging out in tattoo parlors all week to help you determine how much full sleeve tattoos actually cost?
+If you’re reading this article, you’ve probably been searching online for prices of full-sleeve tattoos.
+If you’ve read a couple of articles already, you’re probably getting frustrated by not being able to get a straight answer!
+But don’t despair as the Ape has been hanging out in tattoo parlors all week to help you answer the question “how much do full-sleeve tattoos cost?”

-Before we get down to the “nitty-gritty”, there are a few things you need to think about before you can get a good estimate of the cost of a sleeve tattoo.
-It’s important to think about how large you want the tattoo to be, the exact placement of the tattoo, the amount of detail you require, and finally the amount of shading that your ideal sleeve tattoo should have.
+There are a few things you need to think about before you can get a good estimate of the cost of a sleeve tattoo.
+It’s important to think about how large you want the tattoo to be, the exact placement of the tattoo, the amount of detail you require, and finally the amount of shading that your sleeve tattoo should have.

 Getting a sleeve tattoo is a very exciting and sometimes emotional journey.
 We guess you’ve been dreaming about getting a tattoo for months or maybe even years, and now you’re “chomping at the bit” to get started.

-What do you need to know to get a price for a full sleeve tattoo?back to menu ↑
+What do you need to know to get a price for a full-sleeve tattoo?

 Be there in person to talk to your chosen tattoo artist

 The first step in getting a sleeve tattoo (or any other kind of tattoo) is to arrange free consultations with 2 or 3 different tattoo shops.
-During the meeting, you’ll have the chance to talk to a tattoo artist, look at his / her previous work and chat about your intended tattoo and the cost of getting it done.back to menu ↑
+During the meeting, you’ll have the chance to talk to a tattoo artist, look at his/her previous work and chat about your intended tattoo and the cost of getting it done.

 Know the size of the tattoo you want & the level of detail

 Probably the first question a tattoo artist will ask is just how big the tattoo will be.
-Is it a full-sleeve, half-sleeve, or perhaps just a few smaller tattoos which will later lead-on to a full-sleeve tattoo in the future.back to menu ↑
+Is it a full-sleeve, half-sleeve, or perhaps just a few smaller tattoos which will later lead to a full-sleeve tattoo in the future?

 Know exactly where you want the piece

 This may appear to be a silly point but sleeve tattoos can vary in placement.
-They can be placed on the upper arm, lower arm, or the entire arm.
-Usually, sleeve tattoos are wrapped around the whole arm and start at the wrist and finish at the shoulder or even spread onto the chest and back areas.back to menu ↑
+They can be placed on the upper arm, lower arm, or entire arm.
+Usually, sleeve tattoos are wrapped around the whole arm and starting at the wrist and finishing at the shoulder.
+They can also spread onto the chest and back areas.

 Know the design of the tattoo you want